 For a long time, I’d been using just a plain text file to track things, take notes, etc. A team lead turned me onto that idea back when we were using the XEDIT text editor on System/390 VM.
-What I like about a plain text file is that it’s easier to jot down a note than to use Microsoft Project or some other huge app, where you’d have to leave the app open consuming memory and you’d perform four or five actions just to make a quick entry.
-However, one downside to a text file is that it can get unwieldy if you don’t take the time to organize and prune the thing.
+What I like about a plain text file is that it’s easier to jot down a note than to use Microsoft Project or some other slow-loading app, where you’d perform four or five actions just to make a quick entry.
+One downside to a text file, however, is that it can get unwieldy if you don’t take the time to organize and prune the thing.
 Going back through your history can be a challenge, too.

 I was so happy to discover the PlainTasks package for the SublimeText 3 editor.
 That’s what I had been using up until last year and I loved it.
 It’s just a text file, too, but by using just a few keystrokes and annotations it becomes a nifty time management app.

 Ctrl+I to insert a new entry, with optional priority, scheduling, and custom